 Our creative writing workshops for children are unique, with outlines specifically tailored by our authors in residence team.
 Course outlines are exclusive to Chelsea Young Writers and structured to be inspiring for both evolving and more developed young writers.

 We run both After School courses and Holiday Workshops, in different venues in central London.
 After School clubs run according to school term calendar and Holiday Workshops are held throughout the year, during all half term breaks and in the Christmas, Easter, Summer holidays.

 We develop a specific theme for each term and explore a different topic every week.
-This Autumn Term 2015 we are inspired by the “desert island” theme!
+Next Spring Term 2016 we will be inspired by “Fairy Tale” and “Classic Quest Story” themes!
 All workshops are structured accordingly so that members can get the most out of their creative writing time.
 The programme is designed to encourage individual creative thinking and allow children to develop their ideas throughout the term.

 Creative Writing Holiday Workshops are written and curated by a host children’s author.
 Each workshop runs for three hours a day, with a fifteen minute break.
 During the session, the group will perform a series of small exercises leading up to writing a short story.